blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 - Exhaustivity with regards to situations we need to support in response to [supported legislation](#supported-legislation) yet Extensibility in case new situations arise in the future.
 - Highly normative minimal specification, using as much as possible the [Plain Language](https://www.plainlanguage.gov/media/FederalPLGuidelines.pdf) while at the same time making clear references to the (often misfortunate) language of the [supported legislations](#supported-legislation)
 - Limit, as much as possible, the possibility of representing the same meaning in more than one way
-- Decentralised design compatible with both the Internet's Client-Server Architecture and Metaverse/Web3 Architecture
+- Decentralized design compatible with both the Internet's Client-Server Architecture and Metaverse/Web3 Architecture

 ### Design Choices